Painter’s Insurance: When the First Coat Isn’t Enough

 Will your regular liability policy pay for the shattered vase and mirror and the damage to the floor?

 Since damage to those things wasn’t directly related to you actively painting a wall, your standard policy won’t cover them.
 This situation could happen to you.
-Without the right coverage, you could end up paying a lot of money out of pocket.
+Without adequate coverage, you could end up paying a lot of money out of pocket.

 The policy option that basically removes the care, custody, or control exclusion is called Voluntary Property Damage (VPD).
 This means if you have to lift heavy antique furniture to get to a wall or remove expensive blinds, mirrors, vases, pianos, or any item of value that could be damaged, you’d be covered with no hassle.